 Continuing Education and Programs for Part-Time Students

-The following types of programs and services offered through the UNB College of Extended Learning (CEL).
-Further information is available through the Fall/Winter and Spring/Summer calendars published by the CEL and the CEL website (http://www.unb.ca/cel/index.php)
+The following types of programs and services are offered through the UNB College of Extended Learning (CEL).
+Further information is available through the Fall/Winter and Summer Term schedules published by CEL, as well as its website (http://www.unb.ca/cel/)

-- Non-Degree Certificates and Workshops: The College of Extended Learning offers a number of specialized certificate programs to enhance career and personal achievement.
-Professional development certificate programs include Management Development; Human Resources Management; Public Service Management; Project Management; Health, Safety and Environmental Processes; and Fluency in Information Technology (FITness).
-The College offers various workshops on effective leadership, management and supervision in the changing workplace.
-A wide range of courses are offered that are designed to enhance the personal and cultural enrichment of learners including courses in creative writing, business etiquette, painting and drawing, as well as programs like the Maritime Writers’ Workshop & Literary Festival and Design Works summer program for youth.
+- Non-Degree Certificates and Workshops<: The College of Extended Learning offers a number of specialized certificate programs to enhance career and personal achievement.
+Professional development certificate programs include Management Development; Certificate in Management Essentials, Human Resources Management; Project Management; and Occupational Health and Safety.
+The College offers various seminars on management and leadership, human resources, project management, workplace health and wellness, conflict resolution, and behavioural intervention and autism.
+A wide range of courses are offered that are designed to enhance the personal and cultural enrichment of learners including leisure learning courses in writing and literature, photography, painting and drawing, languages, food and wine, and technology as well as Design Works March Break and summer programs for youth.

 - Visual Arts and Music: The UNB Art Centre and the Centre for Musical Arts offer a variety of participation and learning (credit and non-credit) opportunities to UNB students and community members.
 See Fine Arts section for further detail.

-- Financial Assistant: Advice and information on loans, bursaries and scholarships for part-time students is offered through the College of Extended Learning (453-4818).
+- Financial Assistant: Advice and information, bursaries and scholarships for part-time students is offered through the College of Extended Learning (506) 453-4148.

-- Adult Learner Services: Advice and information for adults considering or enrolled in academic studies at UNB (453-4818).
+- Adult Learner Services: Advice and Information for adults considering or enrolled in academic studies at UNB (506) 447-3449.

 - Prior Learning Assessment: In some circumstances, students/potential students may have attained university-level learning through means other than formal university courses.
-Information and guidelines related to UNB’s Prior Learning Assessment policy are available to students, prospective students and faculty from CEL (458-7617).
-See Section B for further detail.
+Information and guidelines related to UNB’s Prior Learning Assessment policy are available to students, prospective students and faculty from CEL (506) 458-7976.
+See Section B for additional details.